franzbull/capture_usb_video/README.md

 # How to get screens from youtube

-preconditions for ubuntu arm

-# IMPORTANT youtube-dl default installation is not up-to-date, ==> use pip installer
+IMPORTANT youtube-dl default installation is not up-to-date, ==> use pip installer
 ```
 pip3 install youtube-dl
 youtube-dl "https://www.youtube.com/watch?v=1yRjurtAgVo"